Sean-Toroghi/Machine-learning/SurvivalAnalysis/SurvivalAnalysis_summary.md

 ## Stratified Cox model
 The Stratified Cox model, is a modification to Cox model that uses stratification to control predictors that do not satisfy PH assumption.
 Stratification could be applied to one or more variables.
 A stratified method could be with no-interaction, or run with interaction.
 The stratified Cox model assumes that there is no interaction between the stratification variable and other covariates.
-This means that the effect of the stratification variable is not modified by the other covariates
+This means that the effect of the stratification variable is not modified by the other covariates.

 __Single-variable stratification__